quantummaid/quantummaid-opensource-parent/README.md

 </suppressions>
 ```

-The checkstyle step can be skipped for a run with `-Dcheckstyle.skip`
+The checkstyle step can be skipped for a run with `-Dcheckstyle.skip`.

-### Intellij integration
+### IntelliJ IDEA integration
 Install the CheckStyle-IDEA plugin.
-Afterwards, open Settings -> Other Settings -> Checkstyle and add a new Checkstyle
+Afterwards, open `Settings -> Other Settings -> Checkstyle` and add a new Checkstyle
-configuration file, name it QuantumMaidOpenSource and use
+configuration file, name it `QuantumMaidOpenSource` and use
-`https://raw.githubusercontent.com/quantummaid/quantummaid-opensource-parent/master/checkstyle/checkstyle.xml` as a URL location.
+<https://raw.githubusercontent.com/quantummaid/quantummaid-opensource-parent/master/checkstyle/checkstyle.xml> as a URL location.

 ## Spotbugs
-Spotbugs is enabled after using this pom as parent in a maven project and executed before tests are run.
+Spotbugs is enabled after using this POM as parent in a Maven project.
+It is executed before tests are run.

 ### Registering Spotbugs exclusions
-Add the following to your pom:
+Add the following to your `pom.xml`:
 ```xml
 <project xmlns="http://maven.apache.org/POM/4.0.0"
          xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"